-How to use stick on floor tiles to transform a bathroom
+How to use stick-on floor tiles to transform a bathroom

 Why use stick on floor tiles

-It's no secret that I'm a fan of a room makeover and have plenty of examples over on my Instagram if you fancy a nose.
+Why stick-on floor tiles?
+It’s no secret that I’m a fan of a room makeover and have plenty of examples over on my Instagram if you fancy a nose.
 I love the whole process, from the initial idea gathering and moodboarding stage to the hands-on DIY and decorating, and especially the big reveal (who can resist a set of before and after pics or a good old #TransformationTuesday !).

 Some projects come with restraints that mean a quick win or temporary fix is the name of the game, these restraints could be budget-related, or perhaps the requirement is to implement renter friendly changes that don’t risk the wrath of a lairy landlord.
 These projects require a bit of creative thinking and less intrusive solutions.

-Where to use stick on floor tiles
+Where to use stick-on floor tiles

 Today’s featured project is a small family bathroom that needed a flooring facelift.
 As the space has been earmarked for a complete renovation in 1-2 years’ time didn’t warrant an expensive installation of floor tiles.